This post was from March of 08 when we were all just thinking that the bad economy might be REALLY bad.

 TRADESHOWS – Usually the first economic victim.

-Your competition stopped going because times are tough or they scaled back to a 10×10.
+Your competition stopped going because times were tough or they scaled back to a 10×10.
 Go now and go big, attendees will see them as shrinking and you as growing (even if this is not the case).
 Perception is 98% of the game at shows.
 Enough said about this one.

 CONSUMER EVENTS -They are fun and right now people need fun.